danvk/catskills/_posts/2023-11-26-sugarloaf.md

 It felt great to be descending instead of climbing.
 It felt like we were flying along the gentle downhill terrain.
 The descent towards Pecoy Notch was steep in places but nowhere near as bad as the ascent from Mink Hollow.
 We spotted a [Hermit Thrush] foraging on the ground along this stretch.

 The terrain along the Pecoy Notch hike was pretty interesting in its own right.
-There was an old quarry where some people (hikers? cub scouts?) had built a blue stone throne.
+There was an old quarry where some people (hikers? cub scouts?) had built a blue stone throne (apparently this is [Dibble's Quarry]).

 ![Bluestone Throne]({{site.baseurl}}/assets/2023-11-26-sugarloaf/6417-bluestone-throne.jpeg)